robertsunde/Quiz-Time/README.md

 <br/>
 <br/>
 ## Installation <br/>
-No installation is needed, the application can be reached at the following site.  <br/>
+No installation is needed, the application can be reached at the following site: https://robertsunde.github.io/Quiz-Time/  <br/>
 <br/>
 <br/>
 ## Usage <br/>